 Yes.
-These tests will ensure that you are physically fit for surgery and help your doctor to choose the most appropriate treatment for your type of disease and stage (type of cells and the actual position of the cancer).
+These tests will ensure that you are physically fit for surgery and help your doctor to choose the most appropriate treatment for you.
 You may have:

 - An ECG (recordings of your heart)

 - A Chest X-ray

 - Respiratory function tests

-- A blood sample to check that you are not anaemic and that the function of your kidneys and liver is normal
+- A blood sample to check that you are not anaemic and that the function of your kidneys and liver are normal

 - An MRI, CT or ultrasound scan

 - CPEX (exercise tolerance test)

 Often the tests are arranged when you come to a pre-operative appointment in the out-patient department one or two weeks before surgery.
-You will be given the opportunity to ask the doctor and the Macmillan gynaecology oncology clinical nurse specialist any questions that you may have.
+You will be given the opportunity to ask the doctor and the Gynae-oncology clinical nurse specialist any questions that you may have.
 It may help to write them down before you come to hospital.